shiroyuki/passerine/readme.md

-# Grosbeak
+# Passerine

 A library for object relational mapping and data abstraction layer for Python.

-This is forked and spun off from Tori 3.0 (shiroyuki/Tori).
+This is forked and spun off from Tori 3.0 (https://github.com/shiroyuki/Tori).

 ## MIT License (OSS Approved)